zteln/goblin/README.md

 > #### Note {: .warning}
 >
-> A key can be any Elixir term, but avoid mixing floats and integers as keys
+> A key can be any Elixir term (except `nil`), but avoid mixing floats and integers as keys
 > (e.g. both `1` and `1.0`).
 This can cause unexpected reads.

 ### Batch operations